royalapplications/docs/src/r2022/royalserver/components/secure-gateway/gateway-ciphers.md

 ## Ciphers

-The Secure Gateway component is based on SSH and uses many encryption related algoriths under the hood.
+The Secure Gateway component is based on SSH and uses many encryption related algorithms under the hood.
 In some environments it is required to only allow specific algorithms.
-You can specify algoriths in the following categories:
+You can specify algorithms in the following categories:

 - Encryption Key Algorithms
 - Host Key Algorithms
 - Key Exchange Algorithms